 That's why the top reason people abandon their cart is because extra costs were too high.

 And there's a simple way to recover the customers who have been scared away by the final price: issue a discount.

 Alex Mill's abandoned cart email subject line is clear: “Get Them For 15% Off!.”
 Once you open the email, you'll notice the items you left behind paired with this 15% off discount.
 The results?
 Likely a sale.

 Discounts are easy to create.
 Simply decide on the amount, generate a discount code, and leave it in the abandoned cart email.

 Now, you've got to decide carefully whether discounts make sense for your business.
 You know that a lot of customers are abandoning their carts, but no two stores face the exact same mix of reasons.
-You have a good chance of encouraging your customers to make their purchases after a discount, but you also don't want to lose too much in sales.
+You have a good chance of encouraging your customers to make their purchases after a discount or free shipping costs, but you also don't want to lose too much in sales.